stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 usual visions.

-  Here the first part of the manuscript ended, but references to certain of the scattered notes gave me much material for thought&mdash;so much, in fact, that only the ingrained scepticism then forming my philosophy can account for my continued distrust of the artist.
+  Here the first part of the manuscript ended, but references to certain of the scattered notes gave me much material for thought--so much, in fact, that only the ingrained scepticism then forming my philosophy can account for my continued distrust of the artist.
 The notes in question were those descriptive of the dreams of various persons covering the same period as that in which young Wilcox had had his strange visitations.
 My uncle, it seems, had